JWC1212/CarND-Behavioral-Cloning-P3-master/writeup_template.md

 ####3.
 Model parameter tuning

 The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The batch_size is increased to 128 from 32 to raise randomness of data set.
+The number of epoch is also adjusted to 30 from 10.

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road as well reverse driving track.
+Training data was chosen to keep the vehicle driving on the road as well recovering from the left and right sides of the road, reverse driving track and driving smoothly along curve.

 For details about how I created the training data, see the next section.